sara-sabr/ITStrategy/presentations/en/SLF.md

 ## 1. IT Strategy approach

-Purpose: Set the stage by clearly communicate that we are not doing conventional IT strategy with some examples of what that means
+Purpose: Set the stage by clearly communicating that we are not doing conventional IT strategy with some examples of what that means

 Talk about:

 - Genesis of IT strategy and reason why the team got created (Dec 2018 senior leader meeting, goal of getting an integrated business-IT strategy)
 - How we are **NOT** doing this
 - We instead will focus on IT's ability to quickly respond to business changes
 - Talk about premise: the relationship between business and IT MUST change to a shared accountability one as the conventional contracting model (requirements based, a company within a company) of business-IT does not work and must move to a partnership one (outcomes based, one team).
-The future is too unpredictable and complex so the conventional long term planning do not work, we must instead reward an empirical cycle of trying, observing, and correcting.
+The future is too unpredictable and complex so the conventional long-term planning does not work, we must instead reward an empirical cycle of trying, observing, and correcting.

 Quote of Mark Schwartz
 > To work effectively in the digital world, you must first accept complexity and uncertainty, for they demand very different approach to carrying out initiatives.
 A predictable world rewards advanced planning and rigid plan execution.
 But a complex and uncertain world rewards an empirical cycle of trying, observing, and correcting.

 Talk about 4 angles the team is addressing using strategies (mandate)

-- Diagnose and Recommend changes on problems that inhibit the desired changes in behaviours
+- **Diagnose** and **Recommend** changes on problems that inhibit the desired changes in behaviours
-  - example: Heavy Governance promotes risks, need to reduce burden of giving permission to work
+  - Example: Heavy Governance promotes risks, need to reduce the burden of giving permission to work
-  - example: Senior Advisors release process mapping involving 13 different teams and up to 49 email exchanges, need for embedded teams
+  - Example: Senior Advisors release process mapping involving 13 different teams and up to 49 email exchanges, need for embedded teams
-- Measuring strategy progress using non-invasive means and making course correction from emperical evidence
+- **Measuring** strategy progress using non-invasive means and making course correction from empirical evidence
-- Challenge current thinking and approaches
+- **Challenge** current thinking and approaches
-  - example: No more status update meetings due to modern tools (KANBAN boards in the open)
+  - Example: No more status update meetings due to modern tools (Kanban boards in the open)
-  - example: This presentation not working in IE and refusal to make it work in IE because we're focusing on modern tech
+  - Example: This presentation not working in IE and refusal to make it work in IE because we're focusing on modern tech
-  - example: technical work needing to be reviewed by non technical staff for approval
+  - Example: technical work needing to be reviewed by non-technical staff for approval

 --